nakajima/rack-flash/README.md

     }

     set = proc { |env|
-      env['rack-flash'].notice = 'Hey, the flash was set!
-Now refresh and watch it go away.'
+      env['rack-flash'].notice = 'Hey, the flash was set!'
       [302, {'Location' => '/'},
         'You are being redirected.'
       ]